kubernetes/kops/docs/networking.md

 When using the flag `--networking cni` on `kops create cluster`  or `spec.networking: cni {}` Kops will not install any CNI at all, but expect that you install it.

 When launching a cluster in this mode, the master nodes will come up in `not ready` state.
 You will then be able to deploy any CNI daemonset by following vanilla kubernetes install instructions.
-Once the CNI daemonset has been deployed, the master nodes should enter `ready` state and the remaining nodes should join the cluster shortly after.
+Once the CNI daemonset has been deployed, the master nodes should enter `ready` state and the remaining nodes should join the cluster shortly thereafter.

 ## Validating CNI Installation

-You will notice that `kube-dns` and similar pods that depend on pod networks fails to start properly until you deploy your CNI provider.
+You will notice that `kube-dns` and similar pods that depend on pod networks fail to start properly until you deploy your CNI provider.

 Here are some steps items that will confirm a good CNI install: